Encounters of the Spooky Kind

 Info

-"Big Guts" Cheung, a man well known in his local village for his lack of fear, is put to the test after being trick into spending the night in a temple full of spirits, zombies, and vampires.
+"Big Guts" Cheung, a man well known in his local village for his lack of fear, is put to the test after being tricked into spending the night in a temple full of spirits, zombies, and vampires.

 Watch Online

-Encounter of the Spooky Kind (1980) is currently not available on any services.
+Encounters of the Spooky Kind (1980) is currently not available on any services.

 Director